WalletConnect/walletconnect-docs/tech-spec.md

 ### wc_pairingUpdate

-This request is used to update metadata of the pairing participant which is optionally provided to make it easier to identify the peer's platform and version.
+This request is used to update state of the pairing participant which is optionally provided by the controller to share app metadata during the pairing lifetime.

 ```typescript
 interface WCPairingUpdate {